jgallud/smalltalk-apalabrados-REST/README.md

 smalltalk-apalabrados-REST
 ==========================

-Prototipo del juego Apalbrados en Smalltalk
+Prototipo del juego Apalabrados en Smalltalk

 This prototype was developed during the academic year 12-13 in the course "Object-Oriented Programming".